Roger P. Hill: Later engagements

-In 1943, Hill received the command of the destroyer HMS Grenville.
-On the way from the English Channel to the Mediterranean, the Grenville was engaged in a successful U-boat hunt in the Bay of Biscay.
+In 1943, Hill received command of the destroyer HMS Grenville.
+On the way from the English Channel to the Mediterranean, the Grenville successfully engaged a U-boat in the Bay of Biscay.
 For this action, Hill was awarded the Distinguished Service Cross.

-Afterwards the Grenville took part in Operation Tunnel, (see Battle off Sept-Îles) with night sweeps to sink Axis shipping trying to reach Biscay ports.
-The Grenville was present when the cruiser HMS Charybdis was sunk, leaving Hill as Senior Officer to deal with the aftermath and to give evidence in a subsequent Board of Enquiry.
-Immediately after this action, the Grenville was ordered to the Mediterranean, where she was one of the supporting ships off the Anzio beachhead.
-Hill was transferred to the command of the destroyer HMS Jervis, which was repaired after having her bows blown off by a guided bomb, in which he supported the Normandy landings in June 1944.
+Afterwards from early-september to mid-October 1943, the Grenville was deployed on the first ten missions of Operation Tunnel, aggressive night sweeps of the French coast, intended to sink Axis shipping trying to reach Biscay ports.
+The Grenville was present when the cruiser HMS Charybdis was sunk, leaving Hill as senior officer.
+He dealt with the aftermath, and gave evidence in a subsequent board of enquiry.
+Immediately after this action, the Grenville was ordered to the Mediterranean, where she was one of the supporting ships off the Anzio beachhead, whilst Hill was transferred to command the destroyer HMS Jervis, which was under repair after having her bows blown off by a guided bomb.
+The Jervis supported the Normandy landings in June 1944.
 By September 1944, Jervis's engines were heavily worn, and the destroyer took a long refit in Belfast.
 Hill was Mentioned in Despatches for his part in the Normandy landings.
-Hill was then sent to command an Air Station.
-Then, as a passenger in an ambulance, Hill sustained head injuries which led to his being invalided out of the service.Obituaries Lt-Cdr Roger Hill 'Admiral of the Fleet Sir Philip Vian: Hill's "intrepidity and resource seemed to have no limit"' telegraph.co.uk, accessed 2 December 2018 He was placed on the retired list on 30 July 1946.
+Hill was then sent to command an air station, where, as a passenger in an ambulance which crashed, he sustained serious head injuries which led to his being invalided out of the service.Obituaries Lt-Cdr Roger Hill 'Admiral of the Fleet Sir Philip Vian: Hill's "intrepidity and resource seemed to have no limit"' telegraph.co.uk, accessed 2 December 2018 He was placed on the retired list on 30 July 1946.

 Later life

 In 1965, after his first marriage ended, Hill and his second wife emigrated to New Zealand.
 Initially, he worked as a dock labourer, while he was writing his wartime memoirs, Destroyer Captain (1979).
 Afterwards, Hill taught navigation at Nelson Technical College, and farmed outside Nelson.
 Hill built a house, which he called "Jervis" and was a member of the Nelson Harbour Board.
 Latterly, he lived at Arrowtown, Central Otago.

-Roger Hill, who died in New Zealand aged 91, is survived by his second wife Jonquil and their two daughters, and by a daughter and son (a second died in an accident when Chief Officer of a merchant ship and a third in more recent years) from his first marriage.
+Roger Hill died in New Zealand aged 91.
 His ashes were scattered over Grand Harbour in 2002.